Soumya8630/Internship_Website/README.md

-# Internship_Website
+# Internship
-This is the internship providing website called skillx
+This page is for the internship website code.
+Please ensure that you update your code accordingly.